 What is the highest chlorine level safe to swim in?

-Chlorine is a crucial element in maintaining the cleanliness and safety of swimming pools and spas.
+Chlorine is crucial in maintaining the cleanliness and safety of swimming pools and spas.
 It acts as a disinfectant, eliminating harmful bacteria, viruses, and microorganisms that can cause health issues among swimmers.

-However, while chlorine is essential for ensuring a clean and safe swimming environment, it’s important to manage its concentration to provide a pleasant and risk-free experience for swimmers.
+However, while chlorine is essential for ensuring a clean and safe swimming environment, managing its concentration is important to provide swimmers with a pleasant and risk-free experience.

 According to safety guidelines, the chlorine level in swimming pools and spas should not exceed 4 parts per million (ppm).
 This upper limit is set to balance the need for effective disinfection without causing discomfort or potential harm to swimmers.